markstukel/NZ-cicada-phylogenomics-tutorial/README.md

 #### Step 3: BLAST
 Before we blast our queries against our assemblies, we need to make sure that our assemblies have blast databases associated with them.
 You need to have a folder that contains all of your contigs.fasta files from each of your assemblies named based on the sample number.
 Look in that folder, and if each of the <sample>contigs.fasta files also has a <sample>contigs.fasta.nhr, .nin, and .nsq file, you have already formatted them as blast databases.
+This should be the same folder that we had for the blast databases when we ran through this the last time.
 If you need a reminder on how that step is done, it is something like this:
 ```
 module load blast
 for x in *.fasta; do makeblastdb -in $x -dbtype nucl; done